Racing-Inspired Timepieces: The History

 The sport of motor racing and the watch industry have a deep and longstanding history together.
 Motorsports are dependent on highly accurate timekeeping to track each driver’s performance behind the wheel.
 The relationship between racing and watches all began at a time when drivers depended on their timepieces, specifically chronographs, to record everything from lap times to pit stops.
-Before wristwatches were widely used, there were problems and discrepancies with timekeeping at the first motor racing events.
+Prior to the wide use of wristwatches, there were problems and discrepancies with timekeeping at the first motor racing events.
+Enter, racing-inspired timepieces.

 The 1930’s mark a pivotal moment in the history of watches and racing.
 The popularity of motorsports spiked after legendary motorist Sir Malcolm Campbell became the first person to drive an automobile over 300 mph at the Bonneville Salt Flats.
 When he set the land speed record, he was wearing a Rolex Oyster.
 Rolex decided to capitalize on the moment, and other watch brands, like Heuer, soon followed.

 Heuer quickly became the top watch brand in the sport.
-Before there were Heuer racing-inspired timepieces, there were Heuer dashboard timers.
-For example, the now popular Autavia began as a dashboard timer and was reinvented as a wristwatch in 1962.
+Before Heuer made racing-inspired timepieces, there were Heuer dashboard timers.
+For example, the now popular Autavia began as a dashboard timer.
+It saw reinvention as a wristwatch in 1962.
 The 1960’s were a major moment for Heuer and motorsports.
 In addition to the Autavia, the brand developed its two other staple racing chronographs—the Carrera and Monaco.
 And in 1969, Heuer created the first automatic chronograph, the Caliber 11.
 Heuer’s popularity in the racing world continued to rise into the 1970’s when the famed actor and racing enthusiast Steve McQueen wore a Monaco in the film Le Mans.

 We partnered with the team at Crown & Caliber, an online marketplace for buyers/sellers of watches, to compile some of the best racing-inspired timepieces under $5,000 that you can buy right now from their marketplace.